theam/guides/quality-assurance/README.md

 Integration testing will ensure that a modification in code continues working as expected when interacting with other components.

 ## What we do
-Build integration tests against each of the services we work with in order to ensure that the app continues to work as expected as the codebase grows and new features are implemented.
+We build integration tests against each of the services we work with in order to ensure that the app continues to work as expected as the codebase grows and new features are implemented.

 Integration testing can be done in two different layers:
 - Integration tests mocking other services